Section 2: Reptiles & Birds

 Birds, unlike reptiles, are endothermic vertebrates living in diverse environments worldwide.
 The shapes of their feet, legs, and beaks allow them to thrive and survive in these different places.
-The webbed feet of a duck are arranged in a way that is ideal for swimming.
+For example, the webbed feet of a duck are arranged in a way ideal for swimming.
 An ostrich has long, powerful legs that can cover 10 feet in a single stride.
 The sharp bill of a gull allows it to snatch its prey, toss it in the air, and then swallow it whole.
 A bird’s beak is made of keratin, making it hard, durable, and ideal for pecking holes and eating.

 A bird, spending much of its life in the air, requires a tremendous amount of energy.
 Birds have an efficient respiratory system with a pair of lungs that move oxygen quickly through their bodies.
 Birds have a four-chambered heart that is large and systematic, giving them the stamina they need for their many adaptations for flight.
-They have a high energy diet consisting of insects, seeds, and sometimes other small animals.
+They have a high-energy diet consisting of insects, seeds, and sometimes other small animals.
 A bird has wings with a defined shape, allowing for movement and the surface area needed to fly.
 Their bones are hollow, making them light and able to support their wings.
-The muscles on their breastbone provides the power and endurance needed for both shorter and longer flights.
+The muscles on their breastbone provide the necessary power and endurance for shorter and longer flights.

 The feathers found on a bird’s wings, and tail are referred to as flight feathers.
-Their contour feathers give them a streamline shape, creating an aerodynamic force that enables flight.
+Their contour feathers give them a streamlined shape, creating an aerodynamic force that enables flight.
 A bird can change the shape of its wing to slow down or speed up.
 Down feathers provide insulation and help maintain body temperature.